Crystal Beach, Texas: Hurricane Ike

 Crystal Beach and the entire Bolivar Peninsula suffered catastrophic damage from Hurricane Ike on the night of September 12–13, 2008.
 The majority of the area was damaged by a storm surge of over 20 ft, during the high tide of 4:14 a.m., adding 1.5-2.3 ft more height to the storm tide, plus higher waves on top.

 Most of the houses were vacation homes, and it had appeared that most of them sustained significant damage.
 Nearly every house south of Ridgeway was completely destroyed.
 Carl Griffith, an owner of an exotic game ranch and a former Jefferson County sheriff and judge, said that he saw many newly manufactured cars in the debris.
 Griffith believed that this indicated that many people were killed in the storm; Griffith explained that people would not likely leave newer cars alone and flee without them.

-For several days after the hurricane, a rumor swirled stating that a tiger roamed the streets after Ike hit, as the storm opened an exotic animal compound.
+For several days after the hurricane, a rumor swirled, stating that a tiger roamed the streets after Ike hit, as the storm opened an exotic animal compound.
 Police found the tiger inside the compound.

-After Hurricane Ike the United States Postal Service temporarily relocated Crystal Beach post office box services to Winnie, Texas.
+After Hurricane Ike the United States Postal Service temporarily relocated Crystal Beach post office box services to Winnie.